scohen/photons/README.md

   delay(50);
   digitalWrite(24, HIGH)
 ```

+Instead of this, the photons library emits events based on switch throws and button presses.
+In order to use it, you define subclasses of `PackComponent` and implement the callbacks for the event you want.
+When a button press (or other pack event) happens, your callback is called, and passed a `pack` data structure.
+You can then manipulate the internal state of your component and turn lights on and off.

 Aside from being tedious and difficult to maintain, those delay(50) calls add up over time and create dependencies among the different parts of your pack.
 This can be frustrating --especially to non-programmers.
 Photons uses no delays, and each component can decide how often it is called.